Skip to main content

 Cons

-• close Can be slower for simple read-heavy operations
+• Can be slower for simple read-heavy operations

 Architectural Deep Dive